ehForwarderBot/efb-fb-messenger-slave/README.rst

 Translations support
 --------------------

-EFMS supports translated user interface prompts experimentally, by setting the locale environmental variable (``LANGUAGE``, ``LC_ALL``, ``LC_MESSAGES`` or ``LANG``) to one of our `supported languages`_.
+EFMS supports translated user interface prompts, by setting the locale environmental variable (``LANGUAGE``, ``LC_ALL``, ``LC_MESSAGES`` or ``LANG``) to one of our `supported languages`_.
 Meanwhile, you can help to translate